Skip to content

 cd frontend && git commit -am "Update UI" && cd ..

-# Lock the state
+# Lock the state - creates commit with summary

-git-wok lock
+wok lock

 # Umbrella repo now has a commit with updated submodule pointers